carol230/carol230/README.md

-# Hello World!, I'm Tobi, a German Web Developer 👋🏼:
+# Hello World!, I'm Carolina, a Computer Science Student from Ecuador 👋🏼:
-🛜 currently working on my own [webpage](https://www.tobiasmeyhoefer.de)<br>👨🏼‍🎓 studying media based computer science at Berliner Hochschule für Technik<br>👨🏼‍💻 working as a web developer since 2022 <br>🎬 just started out with my youtube channel <i>tobi tackles tech</i>
+🎓 currently studying Computer Science at Escuela Politécnica Nacional<br>🌎 based in Ecuador<br>💻 passionate about technology and programming<br>📚 always eager to learn new things

 # 💻 Tech Stack: